hamhub7/CLONE-nx/README.md

 5A.
 Reboot into CFW

 1B.
-Go to the latest release at https://github.com/Expertsonicgamer32x/CLONE-nx/releases.
+Go to the latest release at https://github.com/Expertsonicgamer32x/CLONE-nx/releases and download the archive.

 2B.
 Copy the atomsphere folder to the root of you sd card.